 The Best Way to Discover the Sussex Winelands

-The main reason for this is the geography; southern facing slopes, maritime air, and chalky soil as well as a changing climate.
+The main reason for this is the geography: southern-facing slopes, maritime air, and chalky soil as well as a changing and warm climate.
 You’ll often hear Sussex wine folk reference the fact that Sussex is on the same ridge of land as Champagne, it’s just separated by the sea these days.
 It wasn’t always.
-And anyone who has been in the Sussex region for the last 10 years will have noticed an evolving and creative wine industry and multi awarding wine scene.

 Discover the Sussex Winelands